 It should be clear that amongst other things, Neighbourhood Planning supports a ‘growth’ agenda, and by ‘growth’ we mean both housing and employment.
 But this doesn’t necessarily mean that the community can’t have a say in how the area grows.
 Firstly, it’s important to recognise that growth doesn’t necessarily follow village or parish boundaries, however the look and feel of an area or village are both very important aspects when considering growth.

-(for a full copy of the EFDC Draft Local Plan, or for further details, go to http://www.efdclocalplan.org/our-draft-local-plan/)
+(for full details of the EFDC Local Plan, or for further details, go to www.efdclocalplan.org)

-Many of you will also know that other developers are looking to add additional sites for development (Quinn Estates North Weald Park, and Peer Groups land to the east of North Weald Village) and EFDC is currently reviewing the suitability of any additional sites.
-A Neighbourhood Plan could go down the path of allocating such sites for development if, after consultation, this is what the community wants, but these would be in addition to any that the Local Plan allocates.
+Many of you will also know that other developers are looking to add additional sites for development (Quinn Estates North Weald Park, and Peer Groups land to the east of North Weald Village), neither of which are included in the Local Plan.
+However Neighbourhood Plan could go down the path of allocating such sites for development if, after consultation, this is what the community wants, but these would be in addition to any that the Local Plan allocates.

 Is Growth a bad thing?